Scientific Large Language Models: A Survey on Biological & Chemical Domains: Textual Scientific Large Language Models

 \paratitle{Biological Domain.} Large language models trained on extensive biological corpora, such as BERT~\cite{Devlin-NAACL-2019-BERT} and its variations with the encoder-only LLM architecture, have demonstrated significant potential in Natural Language Processing (NLP) tasks within biology.
-BioBert~\cite{Lee_2019}, BioMegatron~\cite{shin2020biomegatron}, PubMedBERT~\cite{gu2021domain}, BioM-BERT~\cite{alrowili-shanker-2021-biom} and LinkBERT~\cite{yasunaga2022linkbert} initially trained on broad corpora like Wikipedia and textbooks and then fine-tuned on specific biological NLP tasks, showcase their significant improvements in various downstream tasks such as biological terminology understanding, named entity recognition, text similarity, and relation extraction.
+BioBert~\cite{lee2020biobert}, BioMegatron~\cite{shin2020biomegatron}, PubMedBERT~\cite{gu2021domain}, BioM-BERT~\cite{alrowili-shanker-2021-biom}, BioELMo~\cite{sharma2019incorporating} and LinkBERT~\cite{yasunaga2022linkbert} initially trained on broad corpora like Wikipedia and textbooks and then fine-tuned on specific biological NLP tasks, showcase their significant improvements in various downstream tasks such as biological terminology understanding, named entity recognition, text similarity, and relation extraction.
 BlueBERT~\cite{peng2020empirical} presented a thorough empirical study on the efficacy of multi-task learning on BERT-based models for biomedical texts.
 Since the encoder-only models lack the capability of textual information generation, GPT and its variants~\cite{radford-openai-2018-improving, radford-blog-2019-language, Brown-NeurIPS-2020-Language} with a decoder-only architecture have emerged as dominant players in the field of biological NLP.
 BioGPT~\cite{Luo_2022}, an extension of GPT-2~\cite{radford2019GPT2}, has been extensively pretrained on biomedical literature, showcasing remarkable performance in relation extraction and question answering.
 Moreover, it demonstrates the ability to generate coherent and fluent descriptions within the biomedical context.
 BioMedGPT-LM~\cite{luo2023biomedgpt}, which is incrementally pretrained on LLaMA2~\cite{touvron2023llama}, enabling the comprehensive understanding of various biological modalities and aligning them with natural language.
+BioinspiredLLM~\cite{luu2023bioinspiredllm}, based on the Llama2 model and enhanced with the Orca-2-13b model \cite{mitra2023orca}, specializes in elucidating the mechanics of biological and bio-inspired materials, exhibiting cognitive capabilities such as information retrieval, hypothesis generation, and collaborative interactions with other AI models.
+BioMistral~\cite{labrak2024biomistral} is based on the Mistral model and further pre-trained on the corpus sourced from PubMed Central, thereby enhancing its performance in medical question-answering tasks.
+BioMed-RoBERTa~\cite{domains} is a language model based on the RoBERTa-base architecture.
+It is adapted through continued pretraining on 2.68 million scientific full-text papers from the Semantic Scholar corpus.